kindelia/Kindelia/WHITEPAPER.md

 transactions, which have the effect of sending money from an address to another.
 On Ethereum, these transactions can also call execute computations that change a contract's state.
 On Bitcoin, the network state is just a global map of balances.
-On Ethereum, each contract has its own state, which is a map of 256-bit integers.
+On Ethereum, each contract has its own state, which is a map of uints.
 On Kindelia, blocks don't group *transactions*, but *statements* with no monetary information attached; that is, statements don't have "to" or "amount" fields.
 Instead, they are just code blocks that affect the network state.
 Since